This post may contain affiliate links. Please read our disclosure policy.

 The sauce may not look thicker until it’s been removed from the heat for a few minutes.
 You can expedite the chilling process by placing the pan in an ice bath.
 If you boil it for too long, it can easily burn and char the bottom of the pan.
 A splash of warm water will help thin the sauce if it gets too sticky.

-Preheat your grill, clean the grates well, and lightly oil the grates with olive oil.
-Cook chicken breast on medium heat for 5-7 minutes per side or until chicken is no longer pink and fully cooked through.
-Always use a digital thermometer to ensure the internal temperature is 165°F.
+Grill chicken for 5-7 minutes per side (lid closed) or until chicken is no longer pink and fully cooked through.
+Always use a digital thermometer to ensure the internal temperature is 165°F. See note below on alternately baking chicken.

-I like to use roughly 3/4 inch thick slices of chicken for best results.
+- I like to use roughly 3/4 inch thick slices of chicken for best results.
 If your chicken is large and or very thick, slice in half lengthwise to form two thinner slices.
-Always use a freshly sliced ball of mozzarella cheese.
-It’s far superior to shredded and much more authentic.
-Dried basil cannot be substituted—it’s just not the same in terms of flavor.
-See recipe notes on alternatively baking chicken.

 More Chicken Recipes